 The first thing I would do

-The first thing I would suggest doing is looking at yourself as a whole.
+The first thing I would suggest doing to measure your growth is to look at yourself as a whole.
 Is there a significant change you can see or feel about yourself?

 Let’s look at me 11 years ago…

 I had to reference my google photos for this… But let me paint you a picture.

 I was in an abusive relationship.
 I enrolled in college to have some freedom from my “loving” boyfriend.
 I made friends surprising very quickly and somehow found a bar to go to every night of the week that had karaoke.
 Karaoke was our crack, but so was drinking.

 We would go to karaoke at 9 pm stay until the bar closed at 2a then would find a bar in a different county that was open until 3a.
 After that, we would go to Denny’s and stay there until 4/5 am.
 Get home and sleep an hour or 2 then I would go to work from 7a-3p.

 We didn’t do it ALL THE TIME but could if we wanted to.
 There were times when we would go to the bar every day of the week.
 Looking back now I honestly couldn’t tell you how I functioned.
 Just typing that exhausted me.

 No one knew how bad my drinking was.
 I was drinking to numb the pain of my abusive relationship.
 If I was drunk I didn’t care what he did to me.
 I did this for 4 years straight.
 2008-2012 Most of it was a blur, but I can tell you from the pictures I have… I had fun.